gajdusep/isoReader/README.md

 npx nx run iso-reader-demo:dev
 ```

-Go to the localhost listed in the output.
+Go to the localhost listed in the console output.

 ## How to test